-Athletes must meet the following criteria to be eligible for SR/C1 cards:
+Athletes must meet the following criteria to be eligible for SR cards:

-Priority 1 - World Cup Results
+Priority 1 - World Cup/Grand Prix Results

-1. An athlete may qualify for an SR/C1 card by achieving 3 World Cup results that are within 25% of the total score (distance plus judge points) of the average of the top three athletes (average of the podium scores) in those competitions, which must be held between November 20, 2021 (the start of the winter ski jumping season) and March 28, 2022, inclusively.
-Due to COVID-19 restrictions, the qualification period is shorter than previous years; therefore, results from qualifying competitions will be included.
+1. An athlete may qualify for an SR card by achieving 3 World Cup/Grand Prix results that achieve 75% of the total score (distance plus judge points) of the average of the top three athletes (average of the podium scores) in those competitions, which must be held between July 28, 2023 (the start of the jumping season) and April 1, 2024, inclusively.
+For example: if the average is 250 points the athlete must achieve 187.5 points.